Making popcorn for the first time can be intimidating but it really isn't hard. After popping your first batch, you will be the party pro!

 How long does it take to cook a batch of popcorn?

 Our poppers are designed to cook a kettle of kernels in approximately 3-5 minutes.
 The cycle time is based on having the kettle heated to cooking temperature before loading the kettle.

 What type of oil should I use to cook popcorn?

 The type of oil that you use will affect the taste of the popcorn.
 The most common type that is used is coconut oil.
 It normally is regarded as the best tasting and has long been a staple at movie theaters.
 However, many health conscious people prefer canola oil due to its lower fat and cholesterol content.
 Other types that are often used are sunflower, peanut and soy.

 What's the best way to keep my popcorn machine clean?

 Our poppers utilize tempered glass panels, stainless steel cleanout trays, aluminum corner posts and anodized kettles.
 These surfaces can be cleaned using vinegar and water solution.
 The use of ammonia based cleaners is not recommended.
 You will want to note that you should never submerge a kettle in any type of liquid because it has electrical components inside of it that can short out.
 Paragon kettles are designed to be wiped out with a clean cloth after each use.

-What is %u201Cexpansion ratio%u201D on popcorn and what is the optimum level?
+What is "expansion ratio" on popcorn and what is the optimum level?